mohaseeb/raspberrypi3-opencv-docker/README.md

 ## About
 The Git repo of an [OpenCV](https://opencv.org/) (python interface) [Docker image](https://hub.docker.com/r/mohaseeb/raspberrypi3-python-opencv/)
 , for Raspberry Pi 3 with Raspbian OS (Debian).
+The modules from OpenCV contrib are included as well.

 ## Usage
 See [the image Docker Hub page](https://hub.docker.com/r/mohaseeb/raspberrypi3-python-opencv/)